 - 1. An unofficial note may be requested on draft legislation, prior to the bill being introduced, through the FNTS.
 The requester must select "unofficial" as the note type. - 2.
 If the requester does not intend for the unofficial note to be public, they must instead select "classified unofficial" and the note will be subject to the Uniform Standards and Procedures for classified unofficial notes. - 3.
 The requester must attach the draft language in the FNTS.
-The system will assign the unofficial note a bill number in the 9000 series, i.e. SF9002 or HF9007. - 4.
+The system will assign the unofficial note a bill number in the 9000 series, i.e., SF9002 or HF9007. - 4.
 The LBO will receive the request and review the language to determine which agencies should be assigned to prepare the fiscal note. - 5.
-The assigned agencies complete the unofficial fiscal note according to the Uniform Standard and Procedures, and submit the note through the FNTS to the LBO for review and approval. - 6.
-The LBO analyzes the note for compliance with the Uniform Standards and Procedures, works with the agencies to resolve any issues, and indicates if the note is approved or not approved in the FNTS. - 7.
-After LBO signoff, the unofficial fiscal note is distributed via email to the requester, chief author of the proposed legislation, chair of the committees, commissioner of MMB or designee, and other individuals included on the email distribution list in the FNTS. - 8.
-The completed unofficial fiscal note is posted and available through the LBO website 24 hours after completion.
+The assigned agencies complete the unofficial fiscal note according to the Uniform Standards and Procedures and submit the note through the FNTS to the LBO for review and approval. - 6.
+A preliminary note is viewable in the FNTS by LBO analysts, fiscal analysts, the House Ways and Means committee administrator, the Senate Finance committee administrator, MMB executive budget officers, and FNTS users of assigned agencies.
+A preliminary fiscal note should not be distributed without consulting with the LBO first. - 7.
+The LBO analyzes the note for compliance with the Uniform Standards and Procedures, works with the agencies to resolve any issues, and indicates if the note is approved or not approved in the FNTS. - 8.
+After LBO signoff, the unofficial fiscal note is distributed via email to the requester, chief author of the proposed legislation, chair of the committees, commissioner of MMB or designee, and other individuals included on the FNTS committee and agency email distribution lists.

+9. The completed unofficial fiscal note is posted and available through the LBO website 24 hours after completion.

-Classified Unofficial Fiscal Notes
+Classified Unofficial Fiscal Notes Standard

-Unofficial fiscal notes classified as nonpublic data, also known as classified unofficial, are notes on draft legislation that has not been introduced as a bill in the House or Senate, and has been requested to be classified as nonpublic data under Minnesota Statute 13.64, subdivision 3(b).
+Unofficial fiscal notes classified as private data on individuals and nonpublic data, also known as classified unofficial, are notes on draft legislation that has not been introduced as a bill in the House or Senate, and has been requested to be classified as nonpublic data under Minnesota Statutes, section 13.64, subdivision 3(b).
 Unlike unofficial fiscal notes, classified unofficial fiscal notes are not available to the public and are not published on the LBO website.
-Classified unofficial fiscal notes are considered private data on individuals or nonpublic data, and are displayed only to the requester, the LBO, assigned fiscal note coordinator, and agency users with signoff authority.
+Classified unofficial fiscal notes are considered private data on individuals and nonpublic data on the note itself.
+Classified unofficial fiscal notes are available only to the requester, the LBO, assigned fiscal note coordinator, and agency users with signoff authority.